-- NOTE: This carburetor is equipped with drain plugs on both bowls to make jet changes quicker and easier.
-Please use appropriate fuel collection device and procedures. - Out of the box jetting is extremely close for most applications. - In most cases, it will be unnecessary to increase jet size more than four numbers greater than out of the box jetting.
-However, exceptions could arise when the carburetor is mounted on a very large volume, tunnel-ram manifold. - Carburetors are calibrated at 70° at sea level.
-Decrease the jet size one number for approximately every 2000 ft. increase in altitude.
-Increase jet size one number for every 35° drop in temperature. - Holley jets are broached, flowed and stamped according to flow rate.
+NOTE: This carburetor is equipped with drain plugs on both bowls to make jet changes quicker and easier.
+Please use appropriate fuel collection device and procedures.

+- 1. Out of the box jetting is extremely close for most applications. - 2.
+In most cases, it will be unnecessary to increase jet size more than four numbers greater than out of the box jetting.
+However, exceptions could arise when the carburetor is mounted on a very large volume, plenum-ram manifold. - 3.
+Carburetors are calibrated at 70° at sea level.
+Decrease the jet size one number (approx. .002") for approximately every 2000 ft. increase in altitude.
+Increase jet size one number for every 35° drop in temperature. - 4.
+Holley jets are broached, flowed, and stamped according to flow rate.
 Never drill jets, this seriously alters flow characteristics.
-Stamped numbers are reference flow numbers and DO NOT indicate drill size. - Spark plugs provide the best indication of proper jetting, provided that they are read correctly.
+Stamped numbers are reference flow numbers and DO NOT indicate drill size. - 5.
+Spark plugs provide the best indication of proper jetting.